A rental agreement is a contract between a landlord and a tenant for leasing residential or commercial property.

 - Guest rules, such as how long a guest can stay before they must be added to the lease

-- Any necessary or useful addenda for topics such as mold, asbestos, smoking, or parking rules
+- Addendum for any relevant terms, such as mold, asbestos, or parking rules

 - Signatures of the landlord and any adult tenants